DInnaD/labnotebook/content/lab-notebook/2011-03-31-a-few-large-data-problems-in-ecology-evolution.md

 ---
+categories:
+- evolution
+- ecology
 comments: true
-date: 2011-03-31 11:18:38
+date: 2011-03-31T11:18:38Z
-layout: post
+redirects:
+- /wordpress/archives/1310
+- /archives/1310
 slug: a-few-large-data-problems-in-ecology-evolution
 title: A few large data problems in Ecology & Evolution
-redirects: [/wordpress/archives/1310, /archives/1310]
-categories:
-- evolution
-- ecology
+url: /2011/03/31/a-few-large-data-problems-in-ecology-evolution/
 ---

 I've joined a student-led seminar with Gabriel Becker in the Statistics department on dealing with large data, primarily in R.  Offered to say a few words about large data problems in my field for a few minutes, so making some notes.